Skip to main content

 • The (College) Dean - International will be responsible and accountable to the Pro Vice-Chancellor International and Student Recruitment and to the relevant Pro Vice-Chancellor Head of College;

-• The (College) Dean - Postgraduate Studies will be responsible and accountable to the Pro Vice-Chancellor Education and Student Experience, and to the relevant Pro Vice-Chancellor Head of College.
+• The (College) Dean - Postgraduate Studies will be responsible and accountable to the Pro Vice-Chancellor Education and Student Experience, and to the relevant Pro Vice-Chancellor Head of College

 College Deans are appointed for a period of up to three years.
 They may be reappointed for one further term of up to three years by the line-managing Pro Vice-Chancellor(s).
+All appointments should be reported to Senate and Council.

 All Deans are invited to attend Senate as officers and so are not voting members.